 The List of Modeling Jobs for Teenagers

-Sell Your Pictures Online
+Sell Your Stock Photos Online

-There are a lot of credible sites online where you can sell your photos.
+There are several credible sites where you can sell your stock photos and videos for licensing and use by other companies.
 When someone uses the image, you receive a royalty.
-The royalty amount and photo requirements vary by company, but your share of the profit can be anywhere from 15% (for a still photo sold with Getty Images) to 60% (for exclusive contributors with Dreamstime).
-Many professional photographers get their start or make extra side income on these websites, too.
-Websites that accept submissions for stock photos include:
+The royalty amount and photo requirements vary by company, but your share of the profit can be anywhere from 15% for a still photo sold with Getty Images to 60% for exclusive contributors with Dreamstime.
+Note that some sites may require you to be 18 to contribute to their photo collections, while others allow anyone to contribute.